curlconverter/curlconverter/README.md

 >
 > — Dick Sites, Digital Equipment Corporation, September 1985

-Make sure you're running **Node 14.8** or greater.
-The test suite will fail on older versions of Node.js because curlconverter uses [top-level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await).
+Make sure you're running **Node 14** or greater.
+The test suite will fail on older versions of Node.js.

 If you add a new generator, make sure to update the list of supported languages in [bin/cli.js](bin/cli.js) or else it won't be accessible from the command line.
 Further, you'll want to update test.js and index.js for your new generator to make it part of the testing.